 Many cats like crunchy foods; after all, they're used to hard kibble cat food.
 These treats combine the crunchiness they like with a strong salmon taste and smell.
+(Beware, though, many dogs like this treat, too!)

 Makes 4 to 5 dozen treats, depending upon how thin you roll the dough.

-1 six ounce can of salmon packed in water 1/3 cup water 2 cups oat bran flour

-Put the salmon, including the water in the can, in the food processor or blender.
-Puree until a thick paste.
-If the mixture is too heavy, add a small amount of water, up to 1/3 cup.
-But only add as much water as needed to puree the fish.
-Spoon the paste into a bowl and add the flour, mixing well.
-The dough will become thick and stiff.
-If it isn't, because you needed to add more water, add a little bit more flour until you can form a ball with the dough.
+1 six ounce can of salmon packed in water 1/3 cup water 2 cups oat bran flour you needed to add more water, add a little bit more flour until you can form a ball with the dough.
 Place the ball of dough onto a floured bread board and roll out to about 1/4 inch thick.
 Using a round, inch across cookie cutter, cut out the dough circles and place them on the dehydrator rack.
 With a sharp, pointed knife, gently score each circle crosswise both directions so that when done, the cookie can be broken into four pieces.
 Leave in the dehydrator for 4 to 5 hours or until the dough circles are thoroughly dry, crispy and crunchy.